Koper: History

 Koper began as a settlement built on an island in the southeastern part of the Gulf of Koper in the northern Adriatic.
 Called Insula Caprea (Goat Island) or Capro by Roman settlers, it developed into the city of Aegida, which was mentioned by the Roman author Pliny the Elder in his Naturalis Historia (Natural History) (iii.
 19. s.
 23).

+The history of the city of Koper and the origin of its original name dates back to antiquity: Aegida is a Greek-Etruscan name reminiscent of the aegis (shield) of the Greek goddess of wisdom and knowledge Athena.
+The ancient Roman name of the town, Capris, is said to derive from the fact that goats were raised on an island where there was no settlement at first.

 In 568, Roman citizens of nearby Tergeste (modern Trieste) fled to Aegida due to an invasion of the Lombards.
 In honour of the Byzantine Emperor Justinian II, the town was renamed Justinopolis.
 Later, Justinopolis was under both Lombard and Frankish rule and was briefly occupied by Avars in the 8th century.

 Since at least the 8th century (and possibly as early as the 6th century) Koper was the seat of a diocese.
 One of Koper's bishops was the Lutheran reformer Pier Paolo Vergerio.
 In 1828, it was merged into the Diocese of Trieste.

 Trade between Koper and Venice has been recorded since 932.
 In the war between Venice and the Holy Roman Empire, Koper was on the latter side, and as a result was awarded with town rights, granted in 1035 by Emperor Conrad II.
 After 1232, Koper was under the Patriarch of Aquileia, and in 1278 it joined the Republic of Venice.
 It was at this time that the city walls and towers were partly demolished.